14. Text Data

 ), perform the inverse operation.

 14.3.1.
-Formatting Strings
+Formatting strings¶

-Recall that string formatting for inclusion of data stored in existing
+Inclusion of textual representation of data stored in existing

 objects can easily be done using f-strings

-(formatted string literals) of the type f"...{expression}..."
+of the type f"...{expression}..."

+.
 For instance:

 pi = 3.14159265358979323846